It’s an Aston Martin SUV that feels like one, handsome, noisy and fun, genuinely well packaged, spacious

 Is it a convincing car?

-I’m assuming you mean is it a safe place for your money, when you could be putting it into a Bentley Bentayga, Lamborghini Urus or top end Porsche Cayenne.
-Aston as a company is not as stable as they are, and the DBX as a product doesn’t quite have their depth of engineering and quality.
+We’re assuming you mean is it a safe place for your money, when you could be putting it into a Bentley Bentayga, Lamborghini Urus or top end Porsche Cayenne.
+Aston as a company is not as stable as its rivals, and the DBX as a product doesn’t quite have their depth of engineering and quality.
 But it’s close.
 If you want to read a group test on all four of them, click here.

-The biggest issue is the lack of a touchscreen dash interface (clickwheel operation only), and the final polish that characterises its rivals, but in terms of driving well and looking good, the DBX is right up there.
+The biggest issue has nothing to do with the way it drives or feels.
+It’s the lack of a touchscreen interface (clickwheel operation only here).
+This alone makes it feel outdated, especially since the launch of the wonderful new DB12 with its overhauled interior.
+Expect the DBX to be similarly enhanced soon, which will hopefully take it closer to the final polish that characterises its rivals.
+However, in terms of driving well and looking good, the DBX is right up there.

 Our choice from the range